jefrailey/advent_of_code_twenty_twenty/log.md

 Start: 17:40
 Solution at: 19:00
 Notes: Day 24.
 I almost quit for the day just before solving this.
 I was writing a log entry that included a description of the algorithm I was attempting to use.
 There was a slight mistake in the algorithm that prevented black tiles from being flipped to white when they no longer had black neighbors.
 So, at least in this case, I would have benefited from thoroughly explaining the algorithm in words--writing and/or speaking are good tools for thought.

+05JAN2021
+Start: 17:15
+Solution at: 17:49
+Notes: Day 25, part one.
+I am locked out of part two until I complete part two of 13, 20, and 23.